 Patrol.
 Teams of students arrive early and/or stay late after school to patrol our crosswalks and assist walkers in safely crossing the neighboring streets.
 Patrol Students must be at least 10 years old, demonstrate responsibility and leadership, and be willing to follow directions.
-This important leadership opportunity is coordinated by Ms. Gingrich.
-Interested students are selected each year.
+We have currently suspended this group in our temporary location but expect to reinstate it when we move back to the new school.